-For fast navigation and replaying the signal, SIGVIEW provides various functions for playing the signal with or without audio output.
-All functions are accessible from the “Play & navigate” menu item or in the toolbar:
+For fast navigation and replaying the signal, SIGVIEW provides various functions for replaying the signal, both with or without audio output.

 graphic Rewind: Moves to the beginning of the signal.